 Whether you’re new to Cornwall or returning for the umpteenth time it can be a challenge to decide where to stay for a family half-term getaway.
 Each area of Cornwall has its own distinct characteristics and attractions to explore and enjoy, so it can be difficult to choose.
-We’re biased, of course, but we wholeheartedly recommend the Padstow area on the north coast of Cornwall for family holidays.
+We’re biased, of course, but we wholeheartedly recommend the Padstow area on the north coast of Cornwall for family breaks and cottage stays over the half-term holiday.
 Here are some of our favourite places to stay in our area for February half term in Cornwall.

 Most people come to Cornwall for its beaches.
 This is as true in February as it is at other times of the year.
 It may be colder but the beaches are no less beautiful in the winter months.
 You may not be able to stretch out in the sun or spend too much time in the sea like you can in the summer, but there is loads of space to stroll along the sand, ramble through the rock pools and clamber on the rocks.
 We have many beach retreats available for February half-term holidays on the coast, including holiday homes and cottages in Trevone, Harlyn, Constantine and Porthcothan.